Azure/prometheus-collector/GeneratedMonitoringArtifacts/non-default/README.md

 1. Import all other Kubernetes mixin dashboards from [here](https://github.com/Azure/prometheus-collector/tree/main/GeneratedMonitoringArtifacts/non-default/node-exporter) into your Grafana instance

-> NOTE: You can find a copy for settings config map with all the changes above [here](https://github.com/Azure/prometheus-collector/blob/main/GeneratedMonitoringArtifacts/non-default/ama-metrics-settings-configmap.yaml), in case if you just want to use it readily.
+> NOTE: You can find settings config map with all the changes above [here](https://github.com/Azure/prometheus-collector/blob/main/GeneratedMonitoringArtifacts/non-default/ama-metrics-settings-configmap.yaml), in case if you just want to use it readily.